jemaguire/json-array-IO/README.md

-Uses JSON library, https://github.com/stleary/JSON-java and JSON simple library, https://github.com/fangyidong/json-simple If .json files being parsed do not have the ANSI encoding, the program will crash due to an unexpected character being present.
+Uses JSON library, https://github.com/stleary/JSON-java and JSON simple library, https://github.com/fangyidong/json-simple If .json files being parsed are not encoded in ANSI or UTF-8, the program will crash due to unexpected formatting.